malayjoshi13/TalkingHand/README.md

 # TalkingHand
 TalkingHand is a Computer Vision and Deep Learning-based **Sign Language to Text conversion system** which with the help of fine-tuned **convolutional neural network** of **VGG16**, classifies and converts the hand gestures made by the user into corresponding text-based labels.
 Custom dataset of about 4000 images each for 6 labels (i.e. A, B, C, D, SPACE, DELETE) has been collected for fine-tuning VGG-16 using a combination of ```background subtraction (createBackgroundSubtractorMOG2)``` and ```color threshold``` techniques.
 These techniques are used so that data collected will have a lower bias due to the shape & colour of the user's hand making the gesture and altering lighting conditions.

-Got the following quantitative results after fine-tuning VGG16 on custom dataset: <br>
+Got the following quantitative results after fine-tuning VGG16 on custom dataset and evaluating on test dataset (comprising 800 images of each label collected separately to 4000 images for train and validation): <br>
 | | Train | Validation | Test |
 | --- | --- | --- | --- |
 | Loss | 0.0188 | 0.0913 |